Key Takeaways

 3. Do I have to take care of remote workers’ benefits like health insurance?

 It depends.
-If you are hiring remote foreign workers in an employee/employer relationship, you do need to account for remote workers’ benefits such as health insurance.
-Depending on the country you are hiring in, there may be certain legal requirements that you must meet to offer a fair and safe employment package to your remote worker.
+If you are hiring remote foreign workers as employees, you need to account for remote workers’ benefits such as health insurance.
+Depending on the country you are hiring in, you may have to meet certain legal requirements to offer a fair and safe employment package to your remote worker.

 However, if you plan on hiring your foreign workers as remote contractors, you are not required to pay for benefits.
 This is one of the reasons why hiring remote workers on a contractual basis is so desirable for US companies.